roultoken/roulcontracts/README.md

 The daily lottery pays out from 1.5% of the transfer fees.
 The weekly lottery pays out from 1.0% of the transfer fees.

-The core of Roulette DeFi consists of four contracts.
+The core of RoulToken consists of four contracts.

 ## The Token Contract